 At Chateau La Dominique, fermentation takes place in 22, 73 hectoliter, thermo-regulated, stainless steel steel vats with a 25-35 day maceration.
 Malolactic fermentation takes place in a combination of new oak barrels and vat.
 The wine is aged on its lees for five to six months with the lees stirred during the first month.
 Chateau La Dominique is aged in 50% to 70% new oak for about 18 months.

 The best vintages of Chateau La Dominique are: 2016, 2015, 2012, 2010, 2009, 2005, 2000, 1990, 1989 and 1982.
 I have not tasted very old wines from the estate, but it’s possible that with proper storage, they could be quite good.

 As you can see, Chateau La Dominique is spending the money needed to ramp up the quality of their wines to the highest level possible.
 Chateau La Dominique is also increasing their wine tourism activities.
 In 2014, they opened a restaurant on the property that is managed by Brasserie Bordelais, located in the city of Bordeaux.
 The stairway to the roof top restaurant is a stunning work of art with its reflecting red walls and open sky motif.

 Chateau La Dominique is not a powerful, concentrated wine.
-It’s an elegantly styled St. Emilion with medium/full body, silky tannins and offers a complex aromatic profile that ages well.
+It’s an elegantly styled Saint Emilion with medium/full body, silky tannins and offers a complex aromatic profile that ages well.
 The 1989 and 1990 are still drinking great today, but for close to 20 years, this Right Bank property seemed to languish.
-Starting with the 2009 vintage, it’.s easy to see and taste the resurgence in quality.
+Starting with the 2009 vintage, it’s easy to see and taste the resurgence in quality.

-Serving and Decanting Chateau La Dominique with Wine and Food Pairings
+Serving Chateau La Dominique with Wine and Food Pairings

 Château La Dominique Wine Tasting Notes